-Incarceration for second-degree murder peaked in 1992, with 37 individuals from Philadelphia committed to prison that year for that charge.
-In 2020, only 2 individuals were committed to prison for second-degree murder.
-Around 60 percent of those serving sentences for felony-murder were committed during the 1980s and '90s.
+Incarceration for second-degree murder peaked in 1992, with 37 individuals from Philadelphia committed to prison that year for the charge.
+In 2020, only 2 individuals were committed to prison for seconddegree murder.
+Around 60 percent of those serving sentences for felonymurder were committed during the 1980s and 1990s.